 There are two traineeship periods:

-from 1 March to 31 July (applications to be made between 1 July and 15 September of each year)
+- from 1 March to 31 July (applications to be made between 1 July and 15 September of each year)

-Applicants, who must hold a degree in law or in political sciences (majority content, law) or, for traineeships in the Interpretation Directorate, a diploma in conference interpreting, must apply using the EU CV Online application within the above deadlines.
+Applicants, who must hold a degree in law, political sciences, economics or an associated field or, for traineeships in the Interpretation Directorate, a diploma in conference interpreting, must apply using the EU CV Online application within the above deadlines.
 Applicants must have a thorough knowledge of one official language of the European Union and a good knowledge of another official language.
 In view of the nature of the working environment, a good knowledge of French is desirable.

-Interpreting traineeships, which last from 10 to 12 weeks, are primarily aimed at newly qualified conference interpreters whose language combination is of interest to the Interpretation Directorate.
+Traineeships in the Interpretation Directorate, which last for between 10 and 12 weeks, are primarily aimed at newly qualified conference interpreters whose language combination is of interest to the Interpretation Directorate.
 The aim is to enable newly qualified interpreters to be supervised as they perfect their interpreting skills, particularly in legal interpreting, which involves the preparation of case-files, terminological research and practical exercises in a ‘silent booth’.
 The ability to read French is required.
-Candidate selection takes place once a year, around 15 September, covering the whole judicial year (applications must be made between 1 July and 15 September of each year).
+Applicant selection takes place once a year, around 15 September, covering the whole judicial year (applications must be made between 1 July and 15 September of each year).
 Please note that no hearings are held during judicial vacations.

 There is an alternative scheme which makes it possible, in certain circumstances, to undertake unpaid traineeships in the chambers of a Member, at the latter’s initiative, outside of the two traineeship periods referred to above and without it being necessary to apply via the EU CV Online application within the deadlines referred to above.
 These traineeships are to form part of initial, professional or continued training the timeframe of which is incompatible with that of the traineeship periods.
 In order for that scheme to be available, trainees must receive a grant, allowance or payment in respect of a traineeship from another source.